fjahr/lightning-mw/05-onchain.md

   *remote node*:
     - if possible:
       - MUST handle each output as specified below.
-      - MAY take no action in regard to the associated `to_remote`, which is simply a P2WPKH output to the *local node*.
+      - MAY take no action in regard to the associated `to_remote`.
         - Note: `to_remote` is considered *resolved* by the commitment transaction itself.
       - MAY take no action in regard to the associated `to_local`, which is a